tieuandpepper/genai_hackathon/README.md

 ## Infrastructure setup

 If you are participating in the SLM category:
 The prerequisites are iVerilog and OpenROAD-flow-scripts that should be available on your laptops.
+For SLM problems, you will not be evaluated on hidden testcases!

 If you are participating in the LLM category:
 Solving these problems requires the Docker image available here, which you can pull in your GCP VM instance.